randyrossi/bmc64/README.md

 NOTE: Even though a config is intended to be used for HDMI or Composite (never both), you should always define both composite and hdmi parameters.

-Valid machine names are C64, C128, VIC20, PLUS4 and PLUS4EMU (Rpi3 only)
+Valid machine names are C64, C128, VIC20, PET, PLUS4 and PLUS4EMU (Rpi3 only)
 Valid video standards are NTSC, PAL
-Valid video output types are HDMI, Composite
+Valid video output types are HDMI, Composite, DPI

 For HDMI, you should choose either a 50hz or 60hz mode.
+See below for notes on using DPI.

 If you want to use composite out, you MUST set machine_timing parameter to ntsc-composite or pal-composite and set the corresponding sdtv_mode.
 Otherwise, you will have audio synchronization issues.